scruss/circuitpython-SYN6988/README.md

 # circuitpython-SYN6988
 CircuitPython library for the YuTone VoiceTX SYN6988 text to speech module.
+This is a port of my [micropython-SYN6988](https://github.com/scruss/micropython-SYN6988) library.

 ## Demo